-+Tony Gebely of +World of Tea fame.
+I’m always on the lookout for new tea books to read.
+This one was ordered after a recommendation from +Tony Gebely of +World of Tea fame.
 I was especially drawn to it because I had never seen an English language book devoted exclusively to puerh tea.
 Although it is a scholarly study, I found it to be an engaging and fascinating read.
-Focusing mainly on Yiwu, Zhang gives a through analysis of the recent peaks and valleys of the puerh industry in China.
+Focusing mainly on Yiwu, Zhang gives a thorough analysis of the recent peaks and valleys of the puerh industry in China.
 I was previously aware of the 2007 market crash but I did not have all of the details.

 Book reviews are always hard because I don’t want to give too much away.
 Simply put, this is a book that every tea lover needs to read.
 Even if you aren’t a fan of puerh it gives an excellent window into the workings of the Chinese tea industry.

 Find out more about this book here.